andrewgreenh/advanced-react-2023/README.md

 **Part 1**

 - Open `src/exercises/09-layout-components/LayoutComponents.tsx`.
-- Build a new component `PageContent`, the renders a horizontally centered div with a max width of 700px.
+- Build a new component `PageContent`, that renders a horizontally centered div with a max width of 700px.
 - The PageContent component should not decide what is rendered within that component, but should simply render its children.
-The types for the children prop can be define like this: `function Test(props: { children: ReactNode }) {...}`
+The types for the children prop can be defined like this: `function Test(props: { children: ReactNode }) {...}`
 - Render the heading "Layout Components" within a PageComponent tag.

 **Part 2**